felixlopz/hubrise-test-task/content/developers/api/en/catalog-management.md

 HubRise supports the following image formats: `JPEG`, `PNG`, `WEBP`, `GIF`, and `BMP`.
 Image data must not exceed `1 Mb` per image.

 HubRise does not impose any restrictions on image dimensions.
-However, we recommend using images in `1920x1080` format to ensure a good quality across all channels.
+However, we recommend using images in `1200x800` format or larger to ensure a good quality across all channels.

 <CallSummaryTable
   endpoint="POST /catalogs/:catalog_id/images"